megmcca/lammps/doc/src/fix_nvt_sllod_eff.rst

 """""""""""

-Perform constant NVT integration to update positions and velocities each timestep for nuclei and electrons in the group for the :doc:`electron force field <pair_eff>` model, using a Nose/Hoover temperature thermostat.
+Perform constant NVT integration to update positions and velocities each timestep for nuclei and electrons in the group for the electron Force Field (eFF) model as detailed in :doc:`pair_style eff <pair_eff>`, using a Nose/Hoover temperature thermostat.
 V is volume; T is temperature.
 This creates a system trajectory consistent with the canonical ensemble.